kaif-istan/Image-Recognition-System-Capstone-Project-/README.md

-# Image Recognition System with Tranfer Learning
+# Image Recognition System with Transfer Learning
 ## Project Files
 The following project files are located in this project directory: